simonmichael/hledger/hledger/doc/commands.m4.md

 Print all market prices from the journal.

 ## print
 Show transactions from the journal.
+Aliases: p, txns.

 `-x     --explicit`
 : show all amounts explicitly